Some Open Problems Regarding the Number of Lines and Slopes in Arrangements that Determine Shapes

 The other two common types of arrangements, apart from near-pencils, namely, augmented near-pencils and railtracks

 also determine exactly $k + 1$ construction lines by definition.
 They can be defined for any $k \geq 3$, and both have exactly one construction line more than a near-pencil with the same number of points.

-Neither of these two arrangement types, however, defines a linear space: they contain lines incident with one point only.
-More generally, neither of these two arrangements defines a point-line geometry \cite{haridis2020geometry}.
+However, neither of these two arrangement types defines a linear space: they contain lines incident with one point only.
+More generally, neither of these two types of arrangements defines a point-line geometry \cite{HaridisGeomArxiv2020b}.

-It is reasonable to ask then, are there any arrangements with $k$ registration marks that determine greater than $k + 1$ construction lines?
-Based on the analysis so far, such arrangements, if they exist, must essentially determine more lines connecting ``pairs of distinct points" than the near-pencils determine, and must do so without violating the two rules in Section 1.
+It is reasonable to ask then, are there any arrangements containing shapes with $k$ registration marks such that they determine greater than $k + 1$ construction lines?
+Such arrangements, if they indeed exist, must necessarily determine \emph{more} lines connecting ``pairs of distinct points" than the near-pencils and they must do so without violating the two rules given in the definition of arrangements.
 We conjecture that such arrangements do not exist:

 \begin{conj} At most $k + 1$ construction lines are determined by $k \geq 3$ registration marks in the plane. \end{conj}